-Besides hiring contractors as a way to invest in your business, software has been the biggest investment for me.
+Besides hiring contractors as a way to invest in your business, the software has been the biggest investment for me.
 I run my business completely online, so having the right digital tools is essential.
-I use them to build my email list, schedule social media posts, design graphics, record my podcast, edit videos, and of course use QuickBooks for all of my bookkeeping and accounting needs.
+I use them to build my email list, schedule social media posts, design graphics, record my podcast, edit videos, and of course, use QuickBooks for all of my bookkeeping and accounting needs.
 The platform saves me both time and money so I can feel confident in making decisions for my business and keep planning for the future.

 I should also mention that another big benefit of investing in your business is the tax deductions!
 Hiring contractors and spending money on business expenses like software are tax-deductible.

 I remember reading the 4-Hour Work Week years ago and coming away from it thinking I did not want to run my business like that.
 It’s not that I didn’t like the concept of outsourcing work to free up more of your time.
 My biggest issue was the practice of hiring contractors internationally and paying them very low wages in order to preserve more of your business profits.
 I believe we need to support independent workers – no matter where they live – by paying them fairly.